linrunner/tlp-doc/installation/opensuse.rst

 For openSUSE `Leap` and/or older ThinkPads your mileage may vary as you have to browse `openSUSE Software <https://software.opensuse.org/>`_ for community packages or build the required module from source.
-The output of :command:`tlp-stat -b` (version 1.2.2 or higher recommended) will guide you which external kernel module is required:
+The output of :command:`tlp-stat -b` will guide you which external kernel module is required:

 * **acpi_call** – optional – External kernel module providing battery
   recalibration for ThinkPads since model year 2011 - e.g. T420/X220 and newer